 Bed and Breakfast.
-A house, or portion thereof, where up to four lodging rooms, with meals, are provided providing that the maximum duration of any tenant shall not exceed 15 days.
+A house, or portion thereof, where up to four lodging rooms, with meals, are provided providing that the maximum duration of any tenant shall be less than 14 consecutive nights.
 The operator shall live on the premises, or in an adjacent premises immediately abutting the residence with the bed and breakfast facility.
+[Amended by vote of Annual Town Meeting, Article 24, effective October 18, 2020, and approved by the Attorney General on January 25, 2022 and posted according to law on April 1, 2022]